TRETINOIN

-About TRETINOIN
+About

-TRETINOIN contains tretinoin, also known as retinoic acid (a form of vitamin A) that loosens and unblocks pores on the skin’s surface by reducing the oil secretion in the skin.
+TRETINOIN contains tretinoin, also known as retinoic acid (a form of vitamin A), that loosens and unblocks pores on the skin’s surface by reducing the oil secretion in the skin.
 This prevents the formation of pimples, whiteheads, and blackheads.

 TRETINOIN is for external use only.
 Your doctor will advise you on how often you use TRETINOIN based on your medical condition.
 Avoid contact of TRETINOIN with nose, mouth, eyes, ears, or vagina.
 In case TRETINOIN comes in contact with these areas accidentally, rinse with water thoroughly.
 Some people may experience dry skin, peeling, redness, burning, itching, or stinging sensation of the skin.
 Most of these side effects of TRETINOIN do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 If you are allergic to TRETINOIN or any other medicines, please tell your doctor.
-If you are pregnant, nursing mother, or planning for pregnancy, it is advised to consult a doctor before using TRETINOIN.
+If you are pregnant, a nursing mother, or planning for pregnancy, it is advised to consult a doctor before using TRETINOIN.
 Avoid sun exposure while using TRETINOIN as it may make the skin more sensitive to sunlight and cause sunburn.
 Wear protective clothing and use a sunscreen lotion (SPF) while going out to protect your skin from sunburn.
-Do not apply TRETINOIN in large amounts than prescribed as it does not give quick or better results but causes peeling, marked redness, or skin discomfort.
+Do not apply TRETINOIN in larger amounts than prescribed, as it does not give quick or better results but causes peeling, marked redness, or skin discomfort.
 Patients with a history of depression, eczema, history of skin cancer, and fish allergies should use TRETINOIN with caution.

 Uses of TRETINOIN